 Mark Green is Distinguished Research Professor in the Department of Mathematics at UCLA.
 He received his BS from MIT and his MA and PhD from Princeton.
 After teaching at UC Berkeley and MIT, he came to UCLA in 1975.
 Dr. Green’s research has taken him into different areas of mathematics: several complex variables, differential geometry, commutative algebra, Hodge theory, and algebraic geometry.
 He received an Alfred P. Sloan Fellowship and was an invited speaker at the International Congress of Mathematicians in Berlin in 1998.
 He was one of IPAM’s founders and served as its Director for 7 years.
 He is a Fellow of the American Academy of Arts and Sciences, the American Association for the Advancement of Science, and the AMS, for which he is a Trustee.
 He chaired the most recent Committee of Visitors for the Division of Mathematical Sciences at NSF and was Vice-Chair of the recent NRC/National Academies study, “The Mathematical Sciences in 2025.”

-Sallie Keller is Director of the Social and Decision Analytics Laboratory within the Virginia Bioinformatics Institute and Professor of Statistics at Virginia Tech.
-Prior to this, she was Professor of Statistics and Academic Vice-President & Provost at the University of Waterloo, Director of the IDA Science and Technology Policy Institute, Dean of Engineering and Professor of Statistics at Rice University, head of the Statistical Sciences group at Los Alamos National Laboratory, Professor of Statistics at Kansas State, and Statistics Program Director at the NSF.
-Keller served on the NAS Board on Mathematical Sciences and its Applications, chaired the Committee on Applied and Theoretical Statistics, and is a member of the Committee on National Statistics.
-Her areas of research are uncertainty quantification, computational and graphical statistics and related software and modeling techniques, and data access and confidentiality.
-She is a national associate of the NAS, fellow of the American Association for the Advancement of Science, elected member of the International Statistics Institute, and member of the JASON advisory group.
-She is also a fellow and past president of the American Statistical Association.
-She holds a PhD in statistics from the Iowa State University of Science and Technology.
+Sallie Ann Keller is Director and Professor of Statistics for the Social and Decision Analytics Laboratory within the Biocomplexity Institute of Virginia Tech.
+Her prior positions include Academic Vice-President and Provost at University of Waterloo, Director of the IDA Science and Technology Policy Institute, the William and Stephanie Sick Dean of Engineering at Rice University, Head of the Statistical Sciences group at Los Alamos National Laboratory, Professor of Statistics at Kansas State University, and Statistics Program Director at the National Science Foundation.
+Dr. Keller served on the National Academy of Sciences Board on Mathematical Sciences and Their Applications and the Committee on National Statistics, and chaired the Committee on Applied and Theoretical Statistics.
+Her areas of expertise are social and decision informatics, statistical underpinnings of data science, uncertainty quantification, and data access and confidentiality.
+She is a leading voice in creating the “science of all data” and advancing this research across disciplines to benefit society.
+Keller is fellow of the American Association for the Advancement of Science, elected member of the International Statistics Institute, fellow and past president of the American Statistical Association, and member of the JASON advisory group.
+She holds a Ph.D. in statistics from the Iowa State University.

 Steven E. Koonin is the founding Director of NYU’s Center for Urban Science and Progress, a consortium of academic, corporate, and government partners that pursues research and education activities to develop and demonstrate informatics technologies for urban problems.
 He previously served as the U.S. Department of Energy’s Under Secretary for Science.
 As the Chief Scientist at BP from 2004 to 2009, Dr. Koonin developed the long-range technology strategy for alternative and renewable energy sources.
 Steve joined the California Institute of Technology’s faculty in 1975, was a research fellow at the Niels Bohr Institute during 1976-1977, and was an Alfred P. Sloan Foundation Fellow from 1977-1979.
 As the provost of Caltech from 1995-2004, he left an enduring legacy of academic and research initiatives in the biological, physical, earth, and social sciences, as well as the planning and development of the Thirty-Meter Telescope project.